MarioCarlosChita/Fork-Generic-Package/README.md

 ForkGeneric: it is a simple package which  helps you to fork two value.

 ## How to Import on your Project
-To import the ForkGeneric in your project ,it is not available yet in pub.deb just move to your  pubspec.yaml file  and put this code :
+To import the ForkGeneric in your project ,it is not available yet in pub.dev just move to your  pubspec.yaml file  and put this code :

 ```yaml
   dependencies: